cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 The Querying Chain calls the `checkQueryTimeout` function to check whether a specific query has timed out.

 > There are several alternatives on how to handle timeouts.
 For instance, the relayer could submit on-chain timeout notifications to the Querying Chain.
 Since the relayer is untrusted, for each of these notifications the Cross-chain Querying module of the Querying Chain MUST call the `checkQueryTimeout` to check if the query has indeed timed out.
 An alternative could be to make the Cross-chain Querying module responsible for checking
 if any query has timed out by iterating over the ongoing queries at the beginning of a block and calling `checkQueryTimeout`.
-This is an implementation detail that this specification does not cover.
+In this case, ongoing queries should be stored indexed by `localTimeoutTimestamp` and `localTimeoutHeight` to allow iterating over them more efficiently.
+These are implementation details that this specification does not cover.

 We pass the relayer address just as in `CrossChainQueryResult` to allow for possible incentivization here as well.